gilboash/Chorus32-LapTimerBreakingCarbon/README.md

  * Much faster webinterface.
 Changing the settings is now much easier just enter a new value and be done.
 Green outline means the value is confirmed by the timer, orange means we are still waiting for a confirmation
     * You'll need to download  https://github.com/me-no-dev/ESPAsyncWebServer and https://github.com/me-no-dev/AsyncTCP as a .zip and add them in the Arduino IDE with "Sketch -> Include Library -> Add .ZIP Library..."

-TODO:
- * Add race times to OSD (not sure how useful this will be, but I'll at least implement it)
- * Maybe support for checkpoints
- * Make useable without app
-   * Continous mode
-   * Statistics

 This is an ESP32 port of the popular Chorus RF laptimer (https://github.com/voroshkov/Chorus-RF-Laptimer).
 Using an ESP32 provides much more processing power than AVR based Arduino boards and also has built in Wifi and Bluetooth networking simplifying connectivity options.